**UPDATED as of 8/06

 While there seems to be a split in approaches to how some courts are handling the lawsuits by the church, there is an overwhelming willingness of judges to allow outdoor church services.
 While the pandemic continues to unfold, we will be monitoring the church lawsuits in the courts and making sure churches are treated equally.
 Leaders in states less interested in protecting religious liberty during the pandemic should not be permitted to prioritize secular interests over faith-based ones.
 It is crucial to religious liberty that churches are treated equally; the right to freely exercise one’s religion should not be infringed upon unnecessarily.

-Katherine Beck Johnson is Research Fellow for Legal and Policy Studies at Family Research Council.
+Katherine Beck Johnson, J.D. is Research Fellow for Legal and Policy Studies at Family Research Council.

-Kaitlyn Shepherd is a Policy & Government Affairs intern at Family Research Council.
+Kaitlyn Shepherd is a legal intern with Policy & Government Affairs at Family Research Council.